GMOD/genomefeatures/README.md

 ## Notes

-Can be run in ReactJS, VueJS, VanillaJS.
-Height is calculated on the fly for 'global' isoform tracks.
+Can be run in ReactJS, VueJS, VanillaJS